MarcoAlecci/DamFlow/README.md

   <h1 align="center">DamFlow</h1>
 </div>

-In this repository, we host all the data and code related to our paper titled **Preventing a Flood of Irrelevant Data Flows in Android Apps with Backward Taint Analysis and Context-aware Anomaly Detection**.
+In this repository, we host all the data and code related to our paper titled **DamFlow: Preventing a Flood of Irrelevant Data Flows in Android Apps**.

 ### 🗂️ Repository Organization

 The repository mainly consists of Java and Python code, with a significant number of Jupyter Notebooks.

 The repository is organized according as follows:
+Java + Python + Notebook

 ### 📋 Requirements